altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Haha, you are really timid!"<br/>

 Smack!
-Evrard patted him on the back.
+Evrard patted him on the back.<br/>

-Regis wasn't good with accepting compliments.
+Regis wasn't good with accepting compliments.<br/>

-He saw through me-- Regis thought with an awkward smile.
+He saw through me-- Regis thought with an awkward smile.<br/>

 "Ora, everybody, the main character for the day is sir strategist here!
 Hurry, say something!"<br/>

 "Eh!?"<br/>

-Because of Evrard's roar, the troops celebrating in the vicinity focused their attention on him.
+Because of Evrard's roar, the troops celebrating in the vicinity focused their attention on him.<br/>

-Regis was at a loss.
+Regis was at a loss.<br/>

 "Ah-- ...
 Umm...
 Thank you everyone for your support...
 This victory...
 Was thanks to the effort of everyone present.
 Umm...
 Ah, that's right...
 Now is a good chance, so I will break the news.
 Eh--...
 Beilschmidt border regiment will shift its base to Fort Volks."<br/>

-The troops turned silent instantly.
+The troops turned silent instantly.<br/>

 That famous Fort Volks said to be invulnerable will be their new base!?

-Cheers erupted everywhere.
+Cheers erupted everywhere.<br/>

-Evrard laughed heartily.
+Evrard laughed heartily.<br/>

 "Wa--hahaha!
 What a joy!
 Guhaha...
 Cough, cough!"<br/>

-He choked.
+He choked.<br/>

-The troops and the citizens attending the festival were celebrating joyously.
+The troops and the citizens attending the festival were celebrating joyously.<br/>

-When he realized it, Regis was surrounded by merchants.
+When he realized it, Regis was surrounded by merchants.<br/>

 "Sir strategist, sir strategist, please award us with the contract to restore Fort Volks!"<br/>